 - the volume of data requested;

 - format and media;

 - transmission capacity;

 - methods of secure delivery;

 - impact on IPND operations; and

 - the principle of equitable treatment.

-- 4.3.19 The IPND Manager must, upon request, make current Data User contact information available to any CSP, Data Provider, Communications Alliance or the ACMA.
+- 4.3.19 The IPND Manager must maintain a register of current IPND Data Provider, CSP and Data User unique Codes and contact information (entity name, address and contact details).

-- 4.3.20 The IPND Manager must make current CSP or Data Provider contact information available to Data Users, Data Providers or the ACMA.
+- 4.3.20 The IPND Manager must make available upon request and on a regular basis (at least monthly) a current register per clause 4.3.19 to relevant CSPs, Data Users, Data Providers, Law Enforcement agencies Communications Alliance and the ACMA.